bionicdl-sustech/DeepClawBenchmark/modules/README.md

 # Hierarchical Manipulation Tasks

-DeepClaw benchmarking has streamlined the manipulation process into four stages: *localization*, *identification*, *multiple points motion planning*, and *execution*.
+DeepClaw benchmarking has streamlined the manipulation process into five stages: *localization*, *recognition*, *grasp planning*, *motion planning*and *execution*.
 In this part, we propose a algorithm modules pool corresponding to each stage which has standardized input and output.

 ## Algorithm Modules Pool

 ### Calibration

-- 2D
-- 3D
+- 2D: using only 2D information to calibrate arm and camera in one plane.
+- 3D: using one more depth information to calibrate arm and camera in 3D space.

 ### Localization

+- Contour Detection: applied edage detection method and area filter to detect the location of the specifical objects.
+- DBSCAN:
+- Detect Foreground:
-- Random Segmentation
+- Random Segmentation: return a random position in the workspace.
-- DBSCAN

 ### Recognition

-- Classification
+- Color Recognition: using color filter to recognize the typical objects.

 ### Grasp Planning

 - Random Planner
 - Principal Axis Planner
+- Minmax Algorithm Planner (Tic-tac-toe Game)

 ### Motion Planning

-- xxxx
+- None

 ### End-to-end

 - Grasp AlexNet
+- SSD

 ## Standardized Stages Inputs/Outputs